-S&K Roofing, Siding and Windows Wants You to Have the Answers
+S&K Roofing, Siding and Windows Wants You to Have Roofing Answers

-Having been in the roofing industry serving customers in MD & VA since 1980, S&K Roofing, Siding and Windows has been asked and answered hundreds (maybe thousands!) of roofing questions.
-For our Roofing Frequently Asked Questions, we've pulled the most common roofing questions and answered them for you.
+Having been in the roofing industry serving customers in Maryland since 1980, S&K Roofing, Siding and Windows has been asked and answered hundreds (maybe thousands!) of roofing questions.
+For our Roofing Frequently Asked Questions, we’ve pulled the most common roofing questions and answered them for you.
 Still need more info?
 Contact us today!

 How can a home owner recognize when a roof system has problems?